wp-plugins/icontact-widget/readme.txt

 * Added option to not display form in sidebar, if only using the [icontact id=#] shortcode
 * Changed shortcode structure to `[icontact id=#]`.
 Once configured, widget now provides a reference ID
 * Fixed shortcode bug that had inserted form before content, instead of where inserted in content.
+* Improved code to save update form on the first save

 = 1.0.4 =
 * Added `name=clientid` formatting cleanup